IBM/create-and-deploy-memcached-operator-using-go/INTERMEDIATE_TUTORIAL.md

 ## 4. Create Deployment

 Assuming the resource is defined, we can continue on by observing the state of our Memcached Deployment.
-When we say "Memcached Deployment" we are referring to the standard `Deployment` Kubernetes resource, but the difference is that that these deployments are created by the CR, instead of a SRE or Kubernetes admin.
+When we say "Memcached Deployment" we are referring to the standard `Deployment` Kubernetes resource, but the difference is that that these deployments are created by the Custom Resource, instead of a SRE or Kubernetes admin.

 First, we'll want to confirm that a Memcached deployment exists within the namespace.
 To do so, we'll need to use the [k8s.io/api/apps/v1](https://godoc.org/k8s.io/api/apps/v1#Deployment) package, which is defined in our import statement.